 Almost 90% of all flowering plants and approximately 30% of our food crops depend on animal pollinators.
 Honeybees alone pollinate more than 90 different kinds of food crops - check out this list. in the united states, pollination by honeybees produces $20 billion+ worth of products annually.

 The bee's role as a pollinator affects our entire ecosystem and the delicate balance of life on this planet - well beyond just the effect on our food crops.

 Colony Collapse Disorder (CCD), the use of harmful pesticides, varroa mites and other pests, and mono-cropping trends in our agricultural industry, among other factors, have a huge impact on the honeybee population.
 According to bee informed, 45.2% of honeybee colonies were lost last year.
 A fear of bees and bee stings also drives people to kill them and destroy their habitat.

 You may have heard of Colony Collapse Disorder - what is it?
 CCD is the sudden mass disappearance of the majority of worker bees in a colony.
 While the causes are still debated, many possible causes or contributory factors have been proposed, such as diseases, pathogens, pesticides, and changes in habitat.
 CCD was first reported in the US in 2006 - shocking beekeepers nationwide and initiating intense research into the interconnected roots of the problem.

 - Support your local beeekeeper!
 Buy real local raw honey and organic fruits and vegetables whenever possible!

 - Work in your community to encourage the conservation of wild pollinator habitats.

-- consider keeping bees. there’s many easy to care for hives and companies and organizations to help you get started.
+- Consider keeping bees.
+There are many easy to care for hives and companies and organizations to help you get started.

 2. US Fish & Wildlife Guide to Planting for Pollinators